sermon: What's So Bad About Babylon? (2013) (Part Three)

 On the other hand, there is another motivation here.
 The people on the inside are trapped inside, and are much easier to control if those leaders in the city have that in mind.
 And brethren, they do.
 We know from history, partly Bible history, partly profane history, that Cain had that idea, as did Nimrod and his cohorts.

 There is another reason: that it was a way, ultimately, to become renowned.
-Through the increase that is a city is a means of increase of power and control over others.
+A city is a means of increase of power and control over others.
 In the remainder of Genesis 4, we are briefly told of the nature of the culture that developed in that city.

 So what do we find there?
 One of the first things mentioned is his grandson, Lamech, had a multiple marriage with two women.
 We also find the mention of technological developments, metallurgy developed, what do you do with metallurgy?
 You make weapons, as well as plowshares and those kind of things.
 Interestingly, he mentions the development of music, which has a tendency to hold people and communities together.
 It is something they share and participate in the writing of.